Boussau/DatingWithConsAndCal/Scripts/README.md

 # Scripts of interest to replicate the analyses presented in "Relative time constraints improve molecular dating"

-*Szöllősi Gergely, Höhna Sebastian, Williams Tom A., Schrempf Dominik, Daubin Vincent, Boussau Bastien*
+*Szollosi Gergely, Hoehna Sebastian, Williams Tom A., Schrempf Dominik, Daubin Vincent, Boussau Bastien*

 ### Simulations of deviations from the clock